 Chopped chocolate on a cutting board

-I have been fortunate to visit Belgium many times and have consumed copious amounts of their chocolate and confections.
-There are literally 1,000’s of chocolate houses in Belgium and some are hundreds of years old, which makes sense that they’ve had time to perfect the art of chocolate making.
+I’ve been fortunate to visit Belgium many times and enjoyed copious amounts of their chocolate and confections.
+With literally thousands of chocolate houses, some hundreds of years old, it’s no wonder they’ve perfected the art of chocolate making.

-Belgian confections use high quality ingredients in their filled chocolates, pralines and truffles.
-The best Belgian chocolates being Neuhaus, Callebaut, Leonidas and more commonly, Godiva, just to name a few.
+Belgian chocolatiers use high-quality ingredients in their filled chocolates, pralines, and truffles.
+Some of the best-known names include Neuhaus, Callebaut, Leonidas, and, more commonly, Godiva – just to name a few.

-Did you know that here are chocolate houses in Belgium that will serve you a steaming hot cup of milk along with chocolate circles so you can make your own hot chocolate right at your table?
-This allows you to make it as chocolatey as you like.
-Now that’s a very cool idea and one that should be adopted everywhere!
+Did you know some chocolate houses in Belgium serve a steaming cup of milk alongside chocolate circles, so you can make your own hot chocolate right at your table?
+You can make it as chocolatey as you like — now that’s a brilliant idea that should be adopted everywhere!

 A foamy cup of hot chocolate

-Use this recipe as a creamer in your coffee or serve over vanilla ice cream.
+Use this recipe as a creamer in your coffee for a creamier drink or serve over vanilla ice cream.
 You can’t go wrong with either of these ideas.

-Now, Baileys have released so many variations over the past few years like salted caramel, espresso creme and vanilla cinnamon.
+Now, in addition to original Irish cream, they have released so many variations over the past few years like salted caramel, espresso creme and vanilla cinnamon.
 If you like, you could mix it up and add any of these amazing flavors.

 Whipped cream or no whipped cream?

-I do love whipped cream on my hot chocolate, but for this indulgent recipe (and because of the Irish cream) I leave it off.
-You can add it if that’s your thing.
+I love whipped cream on my hot chocolate, but for this indulgent recipe – and thanks to the sweet Irish cream – I usually skip it.
+Of course, feel free to add a dollop if that’s your thing!

 This recipe makes 4 each, 8 ounce /300ml servings